 Executive Dean, Institute of Population Health

 Professor Peter Clegg

 Executive Dean, Institute of Life Course and Medical Sciences

 Professor Sonia Rocha

 Executive Dean, Institute of Systems, Molecular and Integrative Biology

 Accreditations and partnerships

-As a Faculty overall we're accredited with the Athena SWAN Bronze Award.
-Our departments have also achieved Gold and Silver awards, recognising our commitment to equality, diversity and inclusion.
+As a Faculty overall we are accredited with the Athena SWAN Silver Award, which covers each of the four institutes, recognising our commitment to advancing gender equality.

 Liverpool Health Partners

 Liverpool Health Partners' mission is to improve population health outcomes and economic productivity in Cheshire and Merseyside.